 The term “guardianship” refers to the court supervision of an incapacitated person.
 The court appoints a guardian legal authority to make personal and/or financial decisions for the incapacitated person.

 The appointment of a guardian is a serious event.
 The “ward” is losing their legal authority to act for themselves.
 The process can be intrusive and costly.
-Given this reality, the courts go to great lengths to ensure that guardianship is needed and that the proposed guardian is qualified.
+Given this situation, the courts go to great lengths to ensure that guardianship is needed and that the proposed guardian is qualified.

 When is a Guardianship Needed?